mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 projects.
 If you disable this setting, only emails in the basefolder will be imported to the project which is defined for the mailbox

-Inbox can most likely not be your basefolder, but that might differ between different imap servers.
-(Applies only to mailboxes where you enable "Create project subfolder structure")
+Inbox can possibly not be your basefolder if you enable "Create project subfolder structure", but that might differ between different imap servers.

+If you are having problems selecting the Inbox folder as your basefolder, try leaving the mailbox setting for basefolder empty.
+It should select the Inbox folder by default.

+IMAP folder names
 The very free format of project names needed to be mapped to a bit more restricted format for IMAP folder names.
 We took these steps, and it might lead to name collisions or folder names that are a tiny bit different from